Most musicians are drawn to the allure of the stage.

 “There’s a bit of a road ahead for these events to succeed.

 “But it’s an amazing event and I believe it will come back.
-How it comes back and in what format, we will see.”
+How it comes back and in what format, we’ll see.”

 A new Peregian Beach crowd

-After several years away from the area, Jay is now living back at his old stomping ground, near the site of the Peregian Originals, which now sits as a ghost town compared to previous years.
+After several years away, Jay is now living back at his old stomping ground, near the site of Peregian Originals, which he says feels like a ghost town compared to what it once was.

 He says the suburb has “changed a lot”.